-Quarterly Minimum Sampling Requirements Quarter Months E. coli All Other Parameters Report is Due First January, February, March Not required to sample.
-Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th Fourth October Sample once during October Sample at least once during January 28 th Fourth November & December Not required to sample. any month of the quarter January 28 th
+Quarterly Minimum Sampling Requirements Quarter Months E. coli and Total Residual Chlorine (TRC) All Other Parameters Report is Due First January, February, March Not required to sample.
+Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th Equath October Sample once during October Sample at least once during January 20th Fourth November & December Not rec Not required to sample. any month of the quarter January 28 th